syndbg/syndbg.github.io/content/evaluating-a-languages-teaching-worth.md

 ## Disclaimer

 This post is inspired by [James Hague's Retiring Python as a Teaching Language blog post](http://prog21.dadgum.com/203.html) and it shows my opinion, not my employer's.
+It isn't a direct message to James Hague, his opinion is valid based on his long-term experience.
+This blog post is about helping newcomers in general.

 ## State